oroinc/OroCRMDotmailerBundle/README.md

  - **Address Book**: All Dotmailer Address Books are imported except "All Contacts" and "Test" (these Books are created for each Dotmailer Account by default).
  - **Campaign**:  Details of campaigns sent to the contacts on Address Books connected to OroCRM Marketing Lists are imported.

 For each Dotmailer campaign imported, a new Email Campaign will be created in OroCRM.
-During the import, the campaign related details are synchronizaed during the following imports as follows:
+During the import, the campaign related details are synchronized during the following imports as follows:

  - **Dotmailer Contact**: Import all the Dotmailer Contacts from all the Address Books imported to OroCRM (the contacts are added to the database and used at the backend, they won't be seen in the UI).
- - **Unsubscribed Contact**: Imoprt all the contacts suppressed/unsubscribed from the Address Book since the first import.
+ - **Unsubscribed Contact**: Import all the contacts suppressed/unsubscribed from the Address Book since the first import.
 Status of this contacts in the related OroCRM Marketing Lists is set to unsubscribed.
  - **Contact Activity**: All the contact activities performed within a Dotmailer Campaign previously imported to ORoCRM are imported to OroCRM.
  - **Campaign Summary**: Campaign summary is imported for each Campaign previously imported to OroCRM.